huggingface/blog/bridgetower.md

 Note that `--distribution_strategy fast_ddp` and `--mediapipe_dataloader` are compatible with Gaudi2 only and will not work with A100.

+*Update (23/08/2023): The process is the same to reproduce the results on H100. fp8 results using [Transformer Engine](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/index.html) are not available because the code crashes and would require to modify the modeling of BridgeTower in Transformers.*

 ## Conclusion

 When dealing with images, we presented two solutions to speed up your training workflows: allocating more resources to the dataloader, and decoding and augmenting images directly on accelerator devices rather than on CPU.
 We showed that it leads to dramatic speedups when training a SOTA vision-language model like BridgeTower: **Habana Gaudi2 with Optimum Habana is almost 3x faster than Nvidia A100 80GB with Transformers!**
 And this is super easy to use as you just need to provide a few additional training arguments.

+*Update (23/08/2023): Habana Gaudi2 is also x1.33 faster than H100 on this task!
+We will update this benchmark when fp8 is supported on Gaudi2.*

 To go further, we are looking forward to using HPU graphs for training models even faster and to presenting how to use DeepSpeed ZeRO-3 on Gaudi2 to accelerate the training of your LLMs.
 Stay tuned!